kchu100/Cpp/README.md

 ***Pointers*** is a variable that stores the memory address as its value.
 It points to a datatype of the **same** type and is created with the * operator.
 Get the value of the variable by using the * operator (dereference operator).
+When used in declaration (string *ptr), it creates a pointer variable.
+When not used in declaration, it acts as a dereference operator.
 Syntax:
 &emsp;&emsp; string food = "Pizza";
 &emsp;&emsp; string *ptr = &food; //Pointer declaration